w3f/polkadot-wiki/docs/learn/how-to/verify-extrinsic.md

 ![](../../assets/how-to/65008282299.jpg)

 4\.
 If all the details are correct, you get to approve the extrinsic in the next screen.
-If the details are not what you expected or what was shown on your computer's screen, **do not approve!** Instead, move to the **next screen** and **reject** the transaction:
+If the details aren't what you expected or what was shown on your computer's screen, **do not approve.** Instead, move to the **next screen** and **reject** the transaction:

 ![](../../assets/how-to/65008282351.jpg)